Employment

 Benefits:

-Adoption staff members at CCHS greet the public and assist our patrons in finding their next animal companion.
+The Animal Care team at CCHS is responsible for daily care and cleaning of animals.
 This is a full-time position.
 Hours will include weekend days, some evenings, and some holidays.
 Starting pay is $16.00 an hour.

 Qualifications: